SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Returning only the columns you need to client programs can improve overall query performance.
 This also reduces the overall result set, which can improve performance in third-party tools.

-SQream is able to optimize out unneeded columns very strongly due to its columnar storage.
+BLUE is able to optimize out unneeded columns very strongly due to its columnar storage.

 Use saved queries to reduce recurring compilation time
 -------------------------------------------------------

 :ref:`saved_queries` are compiled when they are created.
-The query plan is saved in SQream DB's metadata for later re-use.
+The query plan is saved in BLUE's metadata for later re-use.

 Because the query plan is saved, they can be used to reduce compilation overhead, especially with very complex queries, such as queries with lots of values in an :ref:`IN` predicate.